NZRCA Home

 Clarence quarry

 Another conservation issue is Tranz Rail's plan to quarry 1.9 million cubic metres of fill from the bed of the Lower Clarence river.
-The NZRCA has written submissions to the Canterbury Regional Council outlining our concerns regarding the proposal and undertaken successful negotiations with Tranz Rail to mitigate the effects.
+Whitewater NZ has written submissions to the Canterbury Regional Council outlining our concerns regarding the proposal and undertaken successful negotiations with Tranz Rail to mitigate the effects.

 Clarence consent update (Maree Baker)